General education at Earlham

 Learning to see through the eyes of other peoples and cultures is essential to becoming a citizen of the world.
 In the international diversity portion of the requirement, students study cultures outside of the United States, examining these cultures’ self-definitions and their interaction with external forces.
 This invites an expanded worldview and greater understanding of cultural perspective.

-• Use comparative analysis of different cultural perspectives.
+• Analyze different cultural perspectives.

 • Discuss how such global forces as imperialism, globalization and socialism have shaped ideas, groups, institutions and/or the natural environment.